 Originating from the New Wave of the British Heavy Metal movement, Iron Maiden was one of the most successful rock bands of the 1980s.
 After Bruce Dickinson replaced Paul Di’anno on vocals in 1982, they released a string of multi-platinum selling albums which to this day are considered classics of the metal genre such as 1982’s The Number of the Beast, 1983’s Piece of Mind, 1984’s Powerslave and 1986’s Somewhere in Time.

 They experienced something of a decline in the 1990’s when Dickinson left and was replaced by Blaze Bayley.
 Bayley was not a terrible vocalist, but Dickinson’s boots were ultimately to big for him to fill, with the two albums he recorded with them being considered by most to be their worst.
-Thankfully, after he left in 1999, Dickinson decided to come back and they have experienced a second wave of popularity ever since, with their most recent offerings such as “The Final Frontier” reaching number 1 in 28 countries and being very well received by critics.
-The Book Of Souls achieved similar success.
+Thankfully, after he left in 1999, Dickinson decided to come back, and they have experienced a second wave of popularity ever since.

 Despite being largely ignored by mainstream radio and television, they are one the all-time most successful heavy metal bands, having sold over 100 million albums worldwide.
 In addition to this, they have reportedly played over 2000 live shows over their four decade career.
 Here is a list of 10 of their songs that show what makes Iron Maiden so special to their adoring and extremely loyal fan base: